The entropic approach to causal correlations: Bipartite entropic causal inequalities

 and

-The fact that these inequalities have nontrivial bounds is, as for the DAG-based method, a result of the constraint $H(Q)\le 1$ which means $\Gamma^{\mathrm{causal}}$ is a polyhedron characterized by a set of inhomogeneous inequalities.
-Indeed, if one chooses not to eliminate $Q$ from the entropic description, one obtains a convex cone characterized by the above equations, except that the right-hand side is multiplied by $H(Q)$ (see the discussion in Appendix~\ref{apndx:DAGineqs}).
+The fact that these inequalities have nontrivial bounds is, as for the DAG-based method, a result of the constraint $H(Q)\le 1$ which means $\Gamma^{\mathrm{causal}}_{\rm AB}$ is a polyhedron characterized by a set of inhomogeneous inequalities.
+Indeed, if one chooses not to eliminate $Q$ from the entropic description, one obtains a convex cone characterized by the above equations, except that the right-hand sides are multiplied by $H(Q)$ (see the discussion in Appendix~\ref{apndx:DAGineqs}).

 In contrast to the case for the DAG-based approach, where violation of the causal inequalities we obtained was possible even with deterministic distributions, it is clear that such distributions provide no interesting behavior in the counterfactual approach since any such distribution will have a null entropy vector.
-By looking at equal mixtures of deterministic causal distributions, however, we were able to verify that the inequalities in Eqs.~\eqref{eq:marg_ineq1}--\eqref{eq:marg_ineq2} can indeed be saturated by such (causal) distributions and are thus tight.
+By looking at equal mixtures of deterministic causal distributions $P^{\mathrm{A}\prec \mathrm{B}}$ and $P^{\mathrm{B}\prec \mathrm{A}}$, however, we were able to verify that the inequalities in Eqs.~\eqref{eq:marg_ineq1}--\eqref{eq:marg_ineq2} can indeed be saturated by such (causal) distributions and are thus tight.

 In order to study the potential violation of these entropic inequalities, we again need to look at nondeterministic distributions.
 One can easily see, however, that Eqs.~\eqref{eq:marg_ineq1}--\eqref{eq:marg_ineq2} cannot be violated when restricted to distributions satisfying $H(A_{xy})\le 1$ and $H(B_{xy})\le 1$ for all $x,y\in\{0,1\}$, as this also implies that $I(A_{xy}:B_{xy})\le 1$.
 This means that the inequalities for counterfactual variables are unable to detect noncausality when both parties are restricted to binary outputs.